mkoura/antithesis/cli/README.md

 Depending on your role you can access the different manuals.

 - [Requester manual](docs/requester-role.md).
 A test-run requester is the regular user of the system.
 They can register users and roles, and request test-runs.
 - [Agent manual](docs/antithesis-agent-role.md).
 This is a special role that holds the key to the Antithesis platform.
 It is responsible  for whitelisting repository and managing test-runs, from pending state to running and completed.
 - [Oracle manual](docs/oracle-role.md).
 The oracle is the owner of the Antithesis token.
 It is almost mechanically responsible for merging change requests from the agent and the requester.
+- [Secrets management manual](docs/secrets-management.md).
+This manual describes how to manage secrets in a secure way.
 Finally, the [Real-world scenario manual][realWorld] provides a realistic overall use case involving all three roles.

 [realWorld]: docs/real-world.md